-Master of Public Administration (M.P.A.) with a Concentration in Crisis Management transform organizations.
-The M.P.A. equips students called to serve in management/ leadership careers in public service.
+Overview.
+The Master of Public Administration (M.P.A.) degree with a Concentration in Crisis Management prepares students to plan, direct, and coordinate the activities of organizations in the role of a Public Administrator and Crisis Manager.
+The public sector is in dire needs of educated and resilient leaders who can make decisions and transform organizations.
+The M.P.A. equips students called to serve in management/leadership careers in public service.
 Graduates are prepared to enhance the safety and security of the nation in the face of a wide range of dangers and threats-all through the lens of an education centered in a Christian worldview.
-With sharpened talents, skills, and knowledge, MPA/Crisis Management graduates may advance to middle- and upperlevel management positions across functional areas in a wide range of for-profit and non-profit organizations.
+With sharpened talents, skills, and knowledge, MPA/Crisis Management graduates may advance to middle- and upper-level management positions across functional areas in a wide range of for-profit and non-profit organizations.
 Examples include service as a business consultant, public health administrator, grant writer, transportation manager, personnel administrator, policy analyst, crisis recovery manager, disaster program manager, emergency preparedness coordinator, and managers of various departments.